 Now in its eighth edition, Invitation to Oceanography is known as a modern, comprehensive, and student-friendly introduction to the field.
-One of the key updates to the Eighth Edition is the incorporation of Complexity Theory.
-Invitation to Oceanography, Eighth Edition is the first oceanography textbook to incorporate Complexity Theory, a scientific breakthrough for understanding and managing Earth’s systems.
-Below, author Paul Pinet walks through the “what,” “why,” and “how,” of Complexity Theory.
+One of the key updates to the Eighth Edition is the addition of Complexity Theory—a scientific breakthrough for understanding and managing Earth’s systems.
+Below, author Paul Pinet walks through the “what,” “why,” and “how” of Complexity Theory.

 Topics: Environmental Science

 (Pictured: Thais Miller, Rights & Media Specialist and Lindsay White, Marketing Manager)